nigrosimone/ng-lock/README.md

 ### withNgLockContext(methodToUnlock: NgLockFunction, context: HttpContext = new HttpContext()): HttpContext

-RxJS Operator that unlock the method when HTTP response, eg.:
+Return a HttpContext that unlock the method when HTTP respond, eg.:

 ```ts
 @ngLock()